Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5700 XT should in theory perform a small bit faster than the Radeon RX Vega 56 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5700 XT should perform a little bit faster than the Radeon RX Vega 56 overall. (explain)

-Texel RateThe Radeon RX Vega 56 will be just a bit (approximately 1%) faster with regards to texture filtering than the Radeon RX 5700 XT. (explain)
+Texel RateThe Radeon RX Vega 56 is a small bit (approximately 1%) faster with regards to texture filtering than the Radeon RX 5700 XT. (explain)

-Pixel RateThe Radeon RX 5700 XT should be a lot (about 39%) more effective at FSAA than the Radeon RX Vega 56, and capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon RX 5700 XT should be much (approximately 39%) better at full screen anti-aliasing than the Radeon RX Vega 56, and also capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison